Hero2323/GSoC-24/README.md

 * Regarding the LLM comparison, it's important to note that several of the applications explored in this project represent novel research directions, lacking established datasets or standardized metrics for evaluation.
 Therefore, while tests were conducted and assessed, the evaluation primarily relied on manual scrutiny rather than quantitative metrics like accuracy.

 * The integration of the developed codebase is intended to be carried out within a separate repository.
 This decision aligns with the project's exploratory nature, as the code was not initially designed for immediate integration into the Fossology ecosystem.

+* Originally, I planned to deploy a final model to Fossology, however, as the project is exploratory in nature, no model tuning as done and deployment is no longer necessary.

 </div>